SE-Projekt-LED-Detection/LED-Detection/docs/source/entities/BSP.rst

 Sequence diagram
 """"""""""""""""

 .. uml:: ../uml/State_Detector_Sequence.puml
    :align: center
-   :caption: The communication between the classes of the BSP
+   :caption: The communication between the classes of the BSP and the call hierarchy

 The classes of the BSP
 ~~~~~~~~~~~~~~~~~~~~~~